omrawaley/chip-8-assembler/README.md

 ## Todo

 - Remove `3NNN` and either preprocess labels or enable `JMP` to be used for 12-bit addresses as well as labels.
+- Add a preprocessor
+- Add text replacement (like #define)

 ## License